logzio/logz-docs/_source/user-guide/kibana-mapping/mapping.md

   - yberlinger
 ---

+Field mapping is the process of defining how a value and the fields it contains are stored and indexed.

 Kibana mappings are important whenever you want to perform any action on a field, such as visualize it, aggregate by it, or use it in an alert.

+## Kibana's mapping fields:

-Kibana maps each field by value type, so it knows how to display it according to its capabilities.
+To make your search engine queries and analytics more effective, Kibana maps each field by a data type, so it knows how to display it according to its capabilities.
 There are two types of mapping fields:

 * **Dynamic** - This is the default mapping type, determined by the value of the log fields mapped at the beginning of each day.
 * **Explicit** - This is a forced mapping type, and when chosen, Kibana will always map this field as the same data type.

-For example:

-`"yourField":123` will be mapped as a number (Long).
+For example, if the value of the log's field is `"yourField":123`, Kibana will map it as a number (Long).

 `“yourField”:”abc”` will be mapped as a Keyword (String).